-ARL's Human Resources Manager will include in the Annual Audit Report a narrative describing ARL's progress towards these interim and long-term positive impact hiring goals.
-These short-term metrics and will ensure that ARL is regularly evaluating progress toward its positive impact plan hiring goals and employing corrective actions if intermediary targets are not met.
+The Human Resources Manager will include in the Annual Audit Report a narrative describing ARL's progress towards these interim and long-term hiring goals.
+These short-term metrics and oversight by the Human Resources Manager will ensure that ARL is regularly evaluating progress toward its diversity hiring goals and employing corrective actions if interim targets are not met.